 Our Pasifika group is all about celebrating Pasifika culture, values, dance, performance and fostering leadership.
-We meet fortnightly for lunch, companionship and to support each other.
+We meet weekly for lunch, companionship and to support each other.
 Our Pasifika cultural group learn traditional songs, dances and percussion routines that they perform at various celebrations throughout the year.
 To be involved in our group you have to be keen to perform in front of an audience.

 Our Performing Arts Academy aims to inspire and equip our students in the performing arts, enabling them to strive for excellence and reach their full potential.
 Students attend professional performances and workshops throughout the year.
 They also work towards showcases for the school and community.
 These showcases encourage our students to work collaboratively and to push themselves outside their comfort zone so that they can develop their skills as dancers, musicians, actors and singers.
 Students must be in Year 11-13 and have to audition for a place in the academy.